HCL-TECH-SOFTWARE/connections-doc/source/connectors/icec/cec-clipping.md

 **Important:** Be sure that you configured the AJAX-Proxy.
 For more information, see [HCL Connections proxy configuration](https://help.hcltechsw.com/connections/v7/connectors/icec/cec-inst-ibm-conx-proxy-config.html) in the Connections Engagement Center Installation Instructions.

 **Important:** Be sure to configure the Clipping widget to work with the Connections Cloud approved proxies.
-For more information, see [Configuring a whitelist for the proxy server](cec-rss-cloud-configure.md).

 ## Content source { .section}